lluisalemanypuig/elo-chess-tracker/README.md

 -   Edition of users: to be able to edit user's information, except for passwords and ratings.

-    -   _edit_user_: This first action is necessary for the others to work.
     -   _edit_admin_
     -   _edit_teacher_
     -   _edit_member_